What is Profibus-PA and How Does it Differ from Profibus-DP?Learn what Profibus-PA is and how exactly it is different from Profibus-DP.

 Then, with the help of the Profibus-PA, we made the network even more efficient by removing the I/Os and the cables, and replacing them with a single Profibus-PA bus and a segment coupler or a convertor.
 Very simple!

-Ok, that’s it for this video.
+Ok, that’s it for this article.
 If you have any questions regarding Profibus-DP or Profibus-PA, feel free to put them in the comment section below.

 I promise you, they will be answered, and not just by anyone!
 Our RealPars automation engineers, all with more than 20 years of experience, really do read each and every comment and answer them promptly with very detailed and comprehensive replies.